epfl-ada/ada-2020-project-milestone-p3-p3_binging_with_babbage/README.md

 ### Abstract

-The Paper introduces a novel dataset and with it explores the interrelations of nutrion and health.
+The Paper introduces a novel dataset and with it explores the interrelations of nutrition and health.
 This utilizes the easy association between the Tesco data and aviable census data, which we want to extend on to explore to see if food is a dividing factor or a great unifier in a society.
-We propose to combine the data set with aviable census data to explore relationships between socie-economic factors - such as wealth, education, ethnicity and cultural background -, and nutrion.
+We propose to combine the data set with aviable census data to explore relationships between socie-economic factors - such as wealth, education, ethnicity and cultural background -, and nutrition.
-The association to the Greater London area allows us to explore the inter-relation between nutrion and other census data in a socie-economically diverse metropolitian area.
+The association to the Greater London area allows us to explore the inter-relation between nutrition and other census data in a socie-economically diverse metropolitian area.
 This association also allows us to explore geodata based visualization and to make a possibly interactive Map/s of London, that can be explored.

 ---